CA Inter Amendments For May 2026

 1. Applicability of the Finance (No. 2) Act, 2019

-1. Part I : GST – The amendments made by the Finance (No. 2) Act, 2019 in the provisions of the Central Goods and Services Act, 2017 [hereinafter referred to as CGST Act, 2017] and Integrated Goods and Services Tax, 2017 [hereinafter referred to as IGST Act, 2017], to the extent included in the syllabus read with the Study Guidelines, have not become effective till 31.10.2019.
+1. Part: GST – The amendments made by the Finance (No. 2) Act, 2019 in the provisions of the Central Goods and Services Act, 2017 [hereinafter referred to as CGST Act, 2017] and Integrated Goods and Services Tax, 2017 [hereinafter referred to as IGST Act, 2017], to the extent included in the syllabus read with the Study Guidelines, have not become effective till 31.10.2019.

-Therefore, the amendments made by the Finance (No. 2) Act, 2019 in the CGST Act, 2017 and the IGST Act, 2017 are not applicable for May 2020 examinations.
-It may be noted that since rate of tax on goods is specifically excluded from the syllabus, retrospective amendments made in the rate Notification Nos.
+Therefore, the amendments made by the Finance (No. 2) Act, 2019, in the CGST Act, 201, and the IGST Act, 2017 are not applicable for May 2026 examinations.
+It may be noted that since the rate of tax on goods is specifically excluded from the syllabus, retrospective amendments made in the rate Notification Nos.
 2/2017 CT (R) & 2/2017 IT (R) both dated 28.06.2017 are also excluded from the syllabus.

-1. The former State of Jammu & Kashmir has been reorganized as the new Union Territory of Jammu and Kashmir and the new Union Territory of Ladakh on 31st October 2019.
-Such reorganisation, to the extent relevant in the context of GST law, shall not be applicable for May 2020 examination.
+2. The old State of Jammu & Kashmir is not the same anymore.
+It has been changed into two places.
+We now have the Union Territory of Jammu and Kashmir and the new Union Territory of Ladakh.
+This change happened on 31st October 2019.
+Such reorganisation, to the extent relevant in the context of GST law, shall not be applicable for the May 2026 examination.

-1. The syllabus includes select provisions of the CGST Act, 2017 and IGST Act, 2017 and not the entire CGST Act, 2017 and the IGST Act, 2017.
-The provisions covered in any topic(s) of the syllabus which are related to or correspond to the topics not covered in the syllabus shall also be excluded.
+3. The syllabus includes select provisions of the CGST Act, 2017, and the IGST Act, 2017, and not the entire CGST Act, 2017, and the IGST Act, 2017.
+The provisions covered in any topic(s) of the syllabus that are related to or correspond to the topics not covered in the syllabus shall also be excluded.

-1. In the above table, in respect of the topics of the syllabus specified in column (2) the related exclusion is given in column (3).
+4. In the above table, with respect to the topics of the syllabus specified in column (2), the related exclusion is given in column (3).
 Where an exclusion has been so specified in any topic of the syllabus, the provisions corresponding to such exclusions, covered in other topic(s) forming part of the syllabus, shall also be excluded.
-For example, since provisions relating to ISD and tax collection at source are excluded from the topics “Input tax credit” and “Payment of tax inc luding reverse charge” respectively, the provisions relating to (i) registration of ISD and person required to collect tax at source and (ii) filing of returns by an ISD and submission of TCS statement by an electronic commerce operator required to collect tax at source are also excluded from the topics “Registration” and “Returns” respectively.
+For example, since provisions relating to ISD and tax collection at urce are excluded from the topics “Input tax credit” and “Payment of tax inc luding reverse charge” respectively, the provisions relating to (i) registration of ISD and person required to collect tax at source and (ii) filing of returns by an ISD and submission of TCS statement by an electronic commerce operator required to collect tax at source are also excluded from the topics “Registration” and “Returns” respectively.

-1. August 2019 edition of the Study Material is relevant for May 2024 and November 2024 examinations.
-The amendments in the GST law - made after the issuance of this Study Material - to the extent covered in the Statutory Update for May 2024 examination alone shall be relevant for the said examination.
+5. The August 2019 edition of the Study Material is relevant for September 2026 and May 2026 examinations.
+The amendments in the GST law - made after the issuance of this Study Material - to the extent covered in the Statutory Update for May 2026 examination alone shall be relevant for the said examination.
 The Statutory Update will be hosted on the BoS Knowledge Portal.

-1. The provisions of CGST Act, 2017 and the rules issued thereunder and IGST Act, 2017 and the rules issued thereunder, to the extent included in the August 2019 edition of the Study Material ( except the exclusions mentioned herein) and the Statutory Update for May 2024 examination shall alone be relevant for the said examination.
+6. The provisions of the CGST Act, 2017, and the rules issued thereunder, and the IGST Act, 2017, and the rules issued thereunder, to the extent included in the August 2019 edition of the Study Material (except the exclusions mentioned herein) and the Statutory Update for May 2026 examination, shall alone be relevant for the said examination

-5. CA Inter Advanced Accounting Amendments in May 2024 Exams :
+5. Advanced Accounting Amendments in May 2026 Exams

 • Construction Contracts.